amaboh/ml_paper_visualizer/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please read our [Contributing Guidelines](CONTRIBUTING.md) for details on how to get started, report bugs, and suggest enhancements.

 ## License